stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/limitations.rst

 Limitations
 ===========

-* Core functionality of Fuel plugins can only be installed before configuring and deploying the environment.
+* Core-functionality Fuel plugins can only be installed before configuring and deploying the environment.
 Otherwise, you will have to redeploy the environment to enable the core plugin.
 Application-level plugins can be installed later on top of the already deployed environments.